-Join Deke McClelland for an in-depth discussion in this video Evaluating and star rating images, part of Introducing Photoshop: Photography.
+Join Deke McClelland for an in-depth discussion in this video Evaluating and star rating images, part of Learning Photoshop: Photography.

 In this movie, I'll show you how to evaluate and assign star ratings to photographs.
 Because after all, no matter how gifted of a photographer you are, you're going to want to sift through your photographs and decide which ones are worth developing and which ones Aren't.
 I'm going to start by going over to this Filter panel right there.
 And if you can't see the contents of that panel, go ahead and click on the Filter tab.
 Right here at the top, you should see an item called File Type.

 You have this triangle that you can use to collapse and expand the item.
 As is the case with all the other items in the list.
 Notice that we have 79 DNG files.
 Those are those raw files that had been converted to Adobe's digital negative format, and then we have a total of 12 JPEG files.
 Let's say I just want to see the JPEG files, I'll go ahead and click on the word JPEG.
 And now notice down here in the bottom left corner, I can see 12 items.

 The other 79 are hidden.
 So, in other words, we haven't gotten rid of those files, we've just turned them off for now.
 Now I'm going to scroll up my list and I'm going to click on this first image.
 Jacob C, which stands for the photographer Jacob Cunningham, 28.JPEG.
 And then I'll shift click on this one called my snaps 02, which I shot.
 And that selects a range of four photos.
 And now let's say that I want to select a few others that are not adjacent.
 To make that happen, you press the Ctrl key on the PC, or the Cmd key on the Mac and click, like so.